October 2024

 Appeals to the SBT

 The SBT may extend the time for filing an appeal of a decision if it is satisfied that there are reasonable grounds for both the appeal and the extension.
-The SBT will review requests for extensions on a case by case basis.
+The SBT will review requests for extensions on a case ‑by‑ case basis.

 Interim assistance

-The SBT can make interim assistance orders up to the date the SBT’s decision is delivered.
+The SBT can make interim assistance orders up to the date the SBT’s decision is released.
 Under no circumstances can the SBT order the Administrator to pay more assistance than is allowed under the regulations.

 The SBT has the authority to include benefits as part of the interim assistance order.
 The order should specify exactly what is included in the provision of assistance.